-- Section 11.
+Section 11.
 Crossing Private Property.
-No operator of a motor vehicle shall proceed from one street to another street by crossing private property or premises not open to the public.
-This provision does not apply to the operator of a motor vehicle who stops on the property to procure or provide goods or services. - Section 12.
-Boarding or Alighting from Vehicles.
-No person shall board or alight from any motor vehicle while the vehicle is in motion. - Section 13.
+No operator of a motor vehicle shall proceed from one street to another street by crossing private property or premises open to the public.
+This provision does not apply to the operator of a motor vehicle who stops on the property to procure or provide goods or services.

+Section 12.
+Boarding or Alighting from Vehicles. person shall board or alight from any motor vehicle while the vehicle is in motion.

+Section 13.
 Unlawful Riding.

-No operator of a motor vehicle shall permit a passenger to, and no passenger shall, ride on a motor vehicle on a street except on a portion of the vehicle designed or intended for the use of passengers.
-This provision does not apply to an employee engaged in the necessary discharge of a duty or to a person riding within a truck body in space intended for merchandise.
+- (1) No operator of a motor vehicle shall permit a passenger to, and no passenger shall, ride on a motor vehicle on a street except on a portion of the vehicle designed or intended for the use of passengers.
+This provision does not apply to an employe engaged in the necessary discharge of a duty or to a person riding within a truck body in space intended for merchandise. - (2) No person shall board or alight from a motor vehicle while the vehicle is in motion on a street.